Russian Orbital Segment: Current composition

-The first module, Zarya, otherwise known as the Functional Cargo Block or FGB, was the first component of the ISS to be launched, and provided the early station configuration with electrical power, storage, propulsion, and navigation guidance, until a short time after the Russian service module Zvezda docked and was transferred control.
+The first module, Zarya, otherwise known as the Functional Cargo Block or FGB, was the first component of the ISS to be launched, and provided the early station configuration with electrical power, storage, propulsion, and navigation guidance, until a short time after the Russian service module Zvezda docked and control was transferred.
 Zvezda contains the ESA built DMS-R Data Management System.
-Now primarily used for storage, Zarya provides ports for Soyuz spacecraft, Progress (spacecraft) and the European ATV to dock to the station.
+Now primarily used for storage, Zarya provides ports for Soyuz and Progress spacecraft and the European ATV to dock to the station.
 Ships boosting the station's orbit dock to the aft port (the rear port according to the station's normal orientation and direction of travel).
 The FGB is a descendant of the TKS spacecraft designed for the Russian Salyut program.
 5.4 tons of propellant fuel can be stored and transferred automatically to and from ships docked.
 Zarya was originally intended as a module for the Russian Mir space station, but was not flown as of the end of the Mir-1 program.
 Developed by Russia and the former Soviet Union, construction of Zarya was funded by the United States and NASA, and Zarya remains a US-owned module.

 The second module, Zvezda, is the station's Service Module - it provides a living environment for the crew, contains the ISS's main engine system, and provides a docking port for Soyuz, Progress and Automated Transfer Vehicle spacecraft.

-The fourth module to be launched, Poisk, is similar to Pirs.
+The third module to be launched, Poisk, is similar to Pirs.
 Redundancy in airlocks allowed one airlock to be repaired internally and externally whilst crew use the other airlock to exit and re-enter the station.

-The fifth module to be launched, Rassvet, is primarily used for cargo storage and as a docking port for visiting spacecraft.
+The fourth module to be launched, Rassvet, is primarily used for cargo storage and as a docking port for visiting spacecraft.

-The sixth module to be launched, Nauka, also known as the Multipurpose Laboratory Module, is the main laboratory space of the ROS.
+The fifth module to be launched, Nauka, also known as the Multipurpose Laboratory Module, is the main laboratory space of the ROS.
 A backup flight article for FGB-based Zarya, known in production as FGB-2, was originally planned to serve as the Universal Docking Module, though its construction had been halted at 70% completion in the late 1990s.
 It occupies the former location of Pirs on Zvezda's nadir port.

-The seventh module to be launched, Prichal also known as Uzlovoy Module is a nodal module that has a pressurized spherical ball-shaped design with six hybrid docking ports.
+The sixth module to be launched, Prichal also known as Uzlovoy Module is a nodal module that has a pressurized spherical ball-shaped design with six hybrid docking ports.
 It is attached to the nadir port of the Nauka module.

-Former modules
+Former module

 Pirs, launched on 14 September 2001, was the third module of the ROS to be launched.
 It functioned as the ROS's airlock, storing EVA spacesuits and providing the equipment necessary for cosmonauts to exit the space station.
 It also served as a docking compartment for Soyuz and Progress spacecraft.
 It was decommissioned and undocked by Progress MS-16 on 26 July 2021, and burned up in the atmosphere, to make way for the Nauka module.